purifyjs/core/GUIDE.md

-// The mixin is cached, so subsequent calls return the same extended class const SameLifecycleButton = WithLifecycle(HTMLButtonElement); // Uses cached version
+// The mixin is cached, so subsequent calls return the same extended class const SameLifecycleButton = WithLifecycle(HTMLButtonElement); // Uses cached version LifecycleButton === SameLifecycleButton; // true

 // Most commonly used through the tags proxy, which applies WithLifecycle automatically const { button: buttonTag } = tags;
 const lifecycledButton = buttonTag(); // Already has lifecycle capabilities
 ```

-The mixin only works with HTMLElement subclasses, not other Node types like Text or DocumentFragment.
+> **Note:** The mixin only works with HTMLElement subclasses, not other Node types like Text or DocumentFragment.

 ### Using $bind for Lifecycle Events